land-systems/land-systems.github.io/content/news/24-03-28-cocoacoop/index.md

 The new Ivorian Cocoa Cooperatives and their Buyers (IC2B) database v1.0 is now available online: https://doi.org/10.14428/DVN/YBWJOR
-Great work by [Valentin](https://landsystems-lab.earth/author/valentin-guye/)!, this cooperatives database underlies the new [Trase](https://trase.earth/) Côte d'Ivoire cocoa dataset that will be released very soon.
+Great work by [Valentin](https://landsystems-lab.earth/author/valentin-guye/)!, this cooperatives database underlies the new [Trase](https://trase.earth/) Ivorian cocoa dataset that will be released very soon.